mk-Guvi/Recoil-Counter/README.md

 useResetRecoilState() is used When we want to reset a state value.

 11.)change useRecoilState to useRecoilValue in all components.

+reason Why hooks are available is that we can reduce logic into reusable pieces which can be used anywhere.

+12.)create Re component in ReusableHook.js and import it as component in app.js

+13.)In ReusableHook.js,create a fetch request in useEffecthook and return it in as array of p-tag.

+14)